the-real-i9/Backend-Topics-Study/Learn/HTTP--API-dev/Caching/Concepts.md

 # Cache Topologies
 - **Private caches:** e.g. Dedicated proxy caches, Browser built-in disk cache.
-- **Public proxy caches (proxy caches):** e.g. Redis, Memcached.
-They are *caching proxy servers*.
+- **Public proxy caches (proxy caches):** *Caching Proxy Servers* that use Redis or Memcached for storage.
-  - They fetch a new resource on cache miss (as a result of a client requesting a new resource), they cache the resource to serve every request to it again from any client.
+  - They fetch a resource on cache miss (as a result of a client requesting a new resource), they cache the resource, and serve it on every request to it again from any client.

 ## Proxy Cache Hierarchies